NataliaN24/EAI-Languages-Automata-and-Computability/README.md

 # EAI-Languages-Automata-and-Computability

-These are all exercises solved during the subject EAI  at faculty of mathematics and infromatics at Sofia University st.Kliment Ohridski.
+These are all exercises solved during the subject EAI  at faculty of mathematics and informatics at Sofia University st.Kliment Ohridski.

 **Table of contents:**